Maxouille64/pokepost/README.md

 # Python Flask + js project

-credits :
+Credits :
 - Elsa-mina for some html&css
 - pre for @pkmn/login
 - felixphew for pokepast.es
-- Zarel for hosting the sql userbase and the (compressed) team format
+- Zarel for hosting the sql user base, the (compressed) team format and some css too

+Setup : Create a data.csv and a log.txt at the root of the Python 2 project